Black Friday Sale on now | Save 20% off selected courses site wide | Use code: SAVE20 at checkout | T&C's apply

 Block 4: Quantity Take-Off for Planning, Cost and Carbon (Weeks 16-19)

-The focus of this block is on model- based quantity take-off and is tailored to equip participants with the skills and knowledge required to harness Digital Engineering and 3D models to support the quantification of project essentials, facilitating planning, cost and carbon estimating.
-Participants will dive into the nuances of extracting accurate quantity take-offs from 3D models, facilitating detailed project planning, near real-time cost updates as the design evolves, and the innovative use of 3D models for carbon measurement.
+The focus of this block is on model- based quantity take-off and is tailored to equip participants with the skills and knowledge required to harness digital engineering and 3D models to support the quantification of project essentials, facilitating planning, cost and carbon estimating.
+Participants will dive into the nuances of model metadata that enables extracting accurate quantity take-offs from 3D models, facilitating detailed project planning, near real-time cost updates as the design evolves and the innovative use of 3D models for carbon measurement.

 Course delivery